Stress & Energy. Tracking and reducing stress with Welltory HRV

 The most popular burnout questionnaires are Maslach Burnout Inventory, Copenhagen Burnout Inventory, Oldenburg Burnout Inventory.
 Find questionnaires in the “Act” tab in our app.

-Signs of the third level of burnout are crisis and exhaustion.
+The most critical stage of burnout is when you can’t work at all.
+Essentially, you are in crisis and exhaustion mode.
 In this state, you cannot force yourself to do anything and feel a great sense of guilt.

 Symptoms of the exhaustion stage:

-The most important thing is eliminating chronic stress issues in time.
-Our energy is a limited resource.
-So, don’t let your circumstances make you waste it.
+Yes, you can.
+The most important thing is eliminating chronic stress in time.
+Remember that your energy is a limited resource.

 If you get tired physically, take the following measures: